The following information was provided by The Coleman Law Firm, PLLC and is a revision of information provided as a public service by The Florida Bar.

 • Surviving spouse and lineal descendants.

-2. If there is a surviving spouse and one or more lineal descendants (one or more of which lineal descendants are not also lineal descendants of the surviving spouse), the surviving spouse receives one-half of the probate assets and the lineal descendants share the remaining half of the probate assets.
+2. If there is a surviving spouse and one or more lineal descendants (one or more of which lineal descendants are not also lineal descendants of the surviving spouse), the surviving spouse receives one-half of the in probate assets and the lineal descendants share the remaining half of the in probate assets.

 • No Surviving Spouse, But Lineal Descendants.
-If there is no surviving spouse, but there are lineal descendants, the lineal descendants share the probate estate, which is initially broken into shares at the children's level, with a deceased child's share going to the descendants of that deceased child.
+If there is no surviving spouse, but there are lineal descendants, the lineal descendants share the probate estate, which is initially broken into equal shares at the children's level, with a deceased child's share going to the descendants of that deceased child.

 • No Surviving Spouse, No Lineal Descendants.
 If the decedent left no surviving spouse or lineal descendants, the probate property goes to the decedent's surviving parents, and if none, then to the decedent's brothers and sisters and descendants of any deceased brothers or sisters.
 The Florida intestacy law provides for further disposition if the decedent is survived by none of these.